AlloyCoder/AddUpSelected/README.md

     Anything reminiscent of arithmetic will be ignored and not counted.
 Lots of other characters like () [] I consider neutral and valid.
 And yes this is highly subjective.

 Features:
-    - Supports arbitrary precision up to 60 decimal places (set it with getcontext().prec= )
+    - Supports arbitrary precision up to 200 decimal places by default (or just change the MAX_PRECISIONDIGITS constant.)
     - Recognizes only the period (".") as the decimal separator.
     - Handles negative numbers and optional dollar signs.
+    - Handles simple exponential notation like 2.5E5
     - Filters out numbers with ambiguous formatting or characters.
     - Multiple negative signs invalidate a number.
 We're not doing arithmetic, just removing plausibly neutral characters from numbers, like [], (), $, trailing *, etc. See examples below.